Didisimmons/Task/TEST.md

 - On the home page the errors are
       - misuse of aria-label
-      - Img element no alt attribute
+      - Img element has no alt attribute
       -

 #### **CSS**